thingwave/ArrowheadCore-Translator-Fiware/documentation/Debian Packages/DEBIAN-INSTALL.md

 `apt purge` can be used to remove configuration files, database, log files, etc. Use `sudo apt purge arrowhead-\*` to remove everything arrowhead related.

-For the provider and consumer example in the client skeletons, the script `sudo ah_gen_quickstart` can be used to generate the necessary certificates and database entries.
+For the provider and consumer example in the client skeletons, the script `sudo ah_gen_quickstart HOST` can be used to generate the necessary certificates and database entries. `HOST` should be the IP address of where you intend to run the systems.
 It will also output the certificate/keystore password.
 Note, this script should only be used for test clouds on a clean installation.

 To switch to insecure mode of all core services, remove `-tls` in the service files and restart them, e.g.: